Why is an Experienced Distracted Driving Lawyer Important?

 Missouri Distracted Driving Laws

 Missouri has unique distracted driving laws.
-Currently, Missouri distracted driving laws apply to commercial drivers and drivers who are 21 or younger.
+Missouri recently changed its distracted driving laws to apply to all drivers.
+Drivers must use hands-free devices to legally use the phone while driving.
 These laws also focus on texting and driving.

-While cell phone use is legal for Missourians over 21, that doesn’t mean drivers can’t be penalized for causing an accident while distracted.
-In an accident, a driver can be held liable for damages because of texting and driving or other forms of distracted driving.
+In an accident, a driver can be held liable for damages because of texting and driving or other forms of distracted driving, and that’s when consulting with a distracted driver accident lawyer becomes vital.

 Further, distracted driving can cause more than just property damage.
 These types of collisions can cause personal injury and, in severe cases, fatalities.